 Street photography doesn’t need to be any more than human life as it happens. © Damien Demolder

 The fact was that despite there being a heightened terror alert and a general frenzy of suspicion, there were no laws that meant it was illegal for anyone to take pictures of pretty much anything they wanted to.
-And when that message finally got out photographers were left alone, and largely remain left alone today.
-And if it is the fear of what the people you are photographing will feel about it, be reassured that if you use common sense they won’t even notice you are there.
+And when the message finally got out that there were no laws against street photography, street photographers were left alone, and largely remain left alone today.
+And if it is the fear of what the people you are photographing will feel about it, be reassured that, if you use common sense, they won’t even notice you are there.

 Ethics of street photography

-As Nick Dunmur of the AOP says, whatever the rules and the law states we can and can’t do, it is more important to make sure we ourselves are happy with our own behaviour.
+As Nick Dunmur of the AOP says, whatever the rules and the law states we can and can’t do, it is more important to make sure we ourselves are happy with our own behaviour when engaging in street photography.
 We need to self-regulate to ensure that we don’t shoot things, situations and people that leave us feeling uncomfortable or regretful afterwards.

 drunk students street photography law and ethics